michaelsbradleyjr/traits.js/README.md

 Recommended: **[trait](https://github.com/YR/trait)** by [YR](https://github.com/YR).

-N.B. *traits-based composition* seem to have lost none of its value as an alternative (or complement) to inheritance based programming in JavaScript.
+N.B. since 2013, when I created this repository, *traits-based composition* seem to have lost none of its value as an alternative (or complement) to inheritance based programming in JavaScript.
 However, I found my needs better met by [ClojureScript](https://github.com/clojure/clojurescript) as I spent more time with that technology, and left off developing this library not long after I began working on it.

 # traits.js